-Recently, when I was going to read up on New Mexico (USA) intra-plate volcanism, I stumbled first upon a National Monument designed area where the Native Americans had carved their homes into cliffs of pumice and tuff – now this sounded exciting, there must be a volcano nearby!
+Recently, when I was going to read up on New Mexico (USA) intra-plate volcanism, I stumbled first upon an area designed National Monument where the Native Americans had carved their homes into cliffs of pumice and tuff – now this sounded exciting, there must be a volcano nearby!
 Indeed there was, and everything about it was highly interesting, both the Pueblo history and the geology, so that I started to read all I could get (including Bandelier’s book The Delight Makers, link at the bottom), and taking notes.
-I would like to introduce you now to the Valles Caldera which provided the very rocks for people to live IN and to the Bandelier National Monument.
+I would like to introduce you now to the Valles Caldera which provided the very rocks for people to live IN, and to the Bandelier National Monument.

 We are here:

 comprises 50 square miles (130 km²) of the Pajarito Plateau >